alexandranlugo/Correlation-between-Dietary-Habits-and-Cardiovascular-Health-Outcomes/README.md

 - Scatter plots and regression lines to visualize the relationships.
 - Interpretations of the statistical significance of the findings.

+## Contributing

+If you wish to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new Pull Request.

 ## Contact